auberginehill/get-exif-data/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-Open</code></h5>
-                        <p>If the <code>-Open</code> parameter is used in the command launching Get-ExifData and new EXIF data is found, the CSV-file destination folder (which is defined with the <code>-Output</code> parameter) is opened in the File Manager.</p>
+                        <p>If the <code>-Open</code> parameter is used in the command launching Get-ExifData and new EXIF data is found, the CSV-file destination folder (which is defined with the <code>-Output</code> parameter) is opened in the default File Manager.</p>
                     </li>
                 </p>
                 <p>